leegal1992/learningsteps-terraform/README.md

 ![Unauthenticated request redirected to login](./screenshots/35-unauth-redirect-to-login.png)

-*Both an unauthenticated request and one with an invalid bearer token return an identical 302 redirect to /oauth2/sign_in - a malformed token receives no special treatment.*

-A real browser login initially failed with a `500 Internal Server Error` immediately after Microsoft authentication succeeded:
+A real browser login was more of a fight than I expected.
+It got past the actual Microsoft sign in screen fine, then came back with a 500 error.

 ![Browser login attempt](./screenshots/37a-browser-login.png)

 ![500 error after login](./screenshots/37b-error.png)

-*Microsoft authentication succeeds, but oauth2-proxy fails to complete the session with a 500 error.*

-`journalctl` logs identified the exact cause: `neither the id_token nor the profileURL set an email` - the classroom Entra ID account's token did not populate a standard `email` claim, which oauth2-proxy required by default to identify the user:
+The logs pointed straight at the cause, neither the id_token nor the profile URL had set an email, meaning oauth2-proxy could not figure out who I was from the token even though I had just logged in successfully.

 ```bash
 sudo journalctl -u oauth2-proxy -n 50 --no-pager